VAR call helps Arsenal secure 1-1 draw at Man United

 It meant the game opened up in the second half, with Arsenal committing more players forward and showing more intensity with their pressing.

-And the equalizer came when Axel Tuanzebe, filling in out of position at left back in his first league start for United since May 2017, gave the ball away under pressure in front of his own area.
-Bukayo Saka played in Aubameyang, who cut inside and applied a deft chipped finish.
+Still, that can hardly excuse Tuanzebe, filling in out of position at left back in his first league start for United since May 2017, for his misplaced pass that led to Aubameyang’s equalizer.

+It was enough to lift Arsenal into fourth place, above West Ham on goal difference.

+“I want more,” Arsenal manager Unai Emery said.
+“More in the result and in the performance, but we are progressing.”

 More AP soccer: https://apnews.com/apf-Soccer and https://twitter.com/AP_Sports